 Private Key means the Key in an asymmetric Key Pair that must be kept secret to ensure confidentiality, integrity, authenticity and non-repudiation.

+Promptly means without delay in light of the facts and circumstances.

+Public Key means the Key in an asymmetric Key Pair which may be made public.

 Public Servant means an employee or officer of the Commonwealth, a State or a Territory.

-Public Key means the Key in an asymmetric Key Pair which may be made public.

 Publish means, for any information, to publish the information on the Department or the Registrar’s website.
-Published, Publication and similar expressions have a corresponding meaning.Record has the meaning given to it in the ECNL.

 Registrar has the meaning given to it in the ECNL.